 • To drive results as a boss is essentially about getting people to achieve more collaboratively than individually on their own.
 Scott introduces the Get Stuff Done (GSD) wheel which comprises 7 sequential steps to involve your team in decisions and get buy-in for better long-term results: Listen, Clarify, Debate, Decide, Persuade, Execute and Learn.
-In the book / full book summary, we break down the details for each of these steps and how the whole GSD wheel works from our full Radical Candor summary.
+You can learn the details for each step and how the GSD wheel works from our full Radical Candor summary.

 Tools and Techniques